 Not in the mood to do the math?
 You can head over to Pirate Ship and use their Priority Mail Cubic Calculator.
 Just type in your dimensions, and it will automatically tell you which pricing tier your package falls into.
 The calculator also makes suggestions to help you get the most bang for your buck on your package size!

 Pro Tip: Be smart with your package dimensions!
 If the contents of your package allow for it, it’s a good idea to plan your package to fit within the smallest tier possible.
 The best part is: since Cubic pricing isn’t based on weight, you can stuff your package to the brim!
 Just make sure the total weight doesn’t exceed 20 pounds.
 Doing this can drastically lower your cost of shipping.
 In fact, your shipping costs will be so low that your business can offer free shipping, which is a tried and true way to build customer loyalty.
 Makes sense, right?
 Don’t worry…your secret’s safe with us.

 Priority Mail Cubic in Action

 Want to see how Priority Mail Cubic stacks up against the competition?
 Let’s try a simple exercise.
-Imagine you have an 8x8x8 box that weighs 15 pounds, and you’d like to ship it from Los Angeles to Denver.
+Imagine you have an 8x8x8 box that weighs 10 pounds, and you’d like to ship it from Los Angeles to Denver.
 The distance between those cities is approximately 1,016 miles, which puts your shipping rate in Zone 6 (you can see that in the chart above).
-If you ship the box USPS Priority Mail with a 3-day transit time, that price at the 2020 USPS Commercial Pricing rates would come to $14.35.
+If you ship the box USPS Priority Mail with a 3-day transit time, that price at the 2020 USPS Commercial Pricing rates would come to $26.67.